 Nexans supplies turbine cables and accessories to WindFloat Atlantic project

-In addition, JDR has selected Nexans to supply the 66 kV T-connectors that will provide the connection for the phase cores of the dynamic 66 kV floating wind inter-array cables that JDR is supplying.
+Besides, JDR has selected Nexans to supply the 66 kV T-connectors that will connect the phase cores of the dynamic 66 kV floating wind inter-array cables that JDR is supplying.
 Allowing access to the cable conductor, Nexans’ cutting-edge outer-cone technology facilitates the inter-array post-installation tests.
 The robust EPDM material of the accessories provides strong resistance to rough offshore conditions.

 “We are delighted to be involved as a key supplier for the WindFloat Atlantic project that will be a major step in demonstrating the technical and commercial viability of floating offshore wind farms, especially as it also validates the importance of 66 kV technology,” said Johan Burnier, Nexans 66kV Accessories Business Developer.

 Some years ago, the Group made a strategic decision to move ahead of the curve in developing our global 66 kV capability.
 That is now paying off as Nexans has become one of the global leaders in 66 kV turbine cables and connectors.”